FUEL4EP/HomeAutomation/AsksinPP_developments/sketches/HB-UNI-Sensor1-AQ-BME680/Multiple_Linear_Regression/README.md

 - Collect history data with your HB-UNI-Sensor1-AQ-BME680 and record them with CCU Historian.
 	Take care to have as many as possible different air quality, temperature, and humidity conditions during the recording time:
 	- put the sensor into your kitchen when you are cooking
-	- put the sensor outside to fresh air
 	- put the sensor to other locations with strong smells
-	- put a paper tissue soaked with clear liquors (schnaps) close to the BME680 sensor
-	- place strong smelling food e.g. like cheese close to the sensor<br/>
+	- place strong smelling food e.g. like parmesan cheese close to the sensor<br/>
 - Collect history data for 2..4 weeks
 - Output a history CSV file in the CCU Historian's Trend diagram (button 'CSV-Export' at the bottom) dumping the following data points (click in CCU Historian's 'Datenpunktliste' to create the Trend diagram):